In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 The same is true of the Barista Touch, which is the touch screen version of the Barista Pro, though that is more along the lines of a bean to cup machine, with it’s touch screen controls – but still, it isn’t a BTC machine.

-As I’ve said a couple of times, the Oracle range, while not bean to cup machines in the traditional sense as they don’t have a brew unit, are almost bean to cup machines in that they deal with all of the parts of the technique and require little or no user interaction other than handling the portafilter & moving it about – however the machines in the Barista range don’t have these clever “on board barista” features to reduce the need for barista skill.
+As I’ve said a couple of times, the Oracle range, while not bean to cup machines in the traditional sense as they don’t have a brew unit, are almost bean to cup machines in that they deal with all of the parts of the recipe and require little or no user interaction other than handling the portafilter & moving it about – but the machines in the Barista range don’t have these clever “on board barista” features to reduce the need for barista skill.

-Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (utilize discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.
+Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (use discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.

-This post to start with appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!
+This article first off appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!

 You must be logged in to post a comment.